Uber steers toward blockbuster IPO as road looks rocky | Malay Mail

-SAN FRANCISCO, April 11 — Uber could become a US$100 billion (RM409.44 billion) company with a massive share offering that will be a bellwether for tech startups looking toward Wall Street.
+SAN FRANCISCO, April 11 — Uber could become a US$100 billion company with a massive share offering that will be a bellwether for tech startups looking toward Wall Street.

 Media reports said the ride-hailing giant is seeking to raise some US$10 billion in what would be the largest stock offering of the year.